marieai/marie-ai/config/traefik/README.md

 ### Sample config

-Setup the `auth` middleware to be basicauth that takes a file for users
+Set up the `auth` middleware to be basicauth that takes a file for users
 ```yaml
   middlewares:
     auth: